 This bill amends the existing law regarding homicide and great bodily harm caused by vehicle operation.
-It raises the degree of felony for homicide by vehicle while committing reckless driving from a third degree felony to a second degree felony.
+It raises the classification of homicide by vehicle while committing reckless driving from a third degree felony to a second degree felony.
 Additionally, it establishes that a person who commits homicide by vehicle or causes great bodily harm by vehicle while engaging in careless driving will be guilty of a fourth degree felony.

 Statutes affected: TP substitute: 66-8-101